wizelineacademy/ios-bootcamp-project-2021/README.md

   - Unit Test
 - Implement Unit Tests Coverage (~70%)

-Try to keep the use of 3rd party libraries to the minimum, especially the ones related to the topics covered in the course.
+Keep the use of 3rd party libraries to the minimum, especially the ones related to the topics covered in the course.

-For example, you can use some Image downloader framework (such as Kingfisher) if that makes you feel more comfortable and move faster.
-However, we will still want you to develop and deliver meaningful styled-components.
+For example, you can use an image downloader framework (such as Kingfisher) if that makes you feel more comfortable and move faster.
+However, we still want you to develop and deliver meaningful styled-components.

 ## Getting Started